 What is intent without action?
-Hold yourself accountable for your best intentions with these tips from health and nutrition Expert Courtney Ferreira.
+Hold yourself accountable for your best intentions with these helpful tips.

 Let’s talk about accountability.

 It’s true, we are all insanely busy just about every day, causing many of us to lose sight of our goals.
 Most people wake up each January 1st vowing it will be a better, healthier year.
 But as the days roll by, that simple promise to yourself falls by the wayside as other priorities come up.
 Work obligations, no gym membership, social events, cleaning, cooking….the list of reasons go on and on.

 Why does this happen?
 Because you didn’t hold yourself accountable.

 Being accountable doesn’t need to be about a complete lifestyle overhaul.
 It can simply be about making sure you are eating a balanced breakfast every day or sitting less during your work day.